Is Florida a Community Property State?

 What Is Considered Marital Property in Florida?

-Before dividing assets in a Florida divorce, the Court must determine which items qualify as marital property.
+Before dividing assets in a Florida divorce, the Court must determine which items are considered marital property.
 Marital assets are those that were acquired by either spouse during the course of the marriage, regardless of whose name is on the title or account.

 • Income earned by either spouse during the marriage: Salaries, wages, and bonuses earned by both spouses are typically considered joint assets, even if only one spouse was working.

-• Debts incurred during the marriage: Just like assets, liabilities such as credit card debt, loans, or mortgages are considered marital obligations and may be divided between the parties.
+• Debts incurred during the marriage: Just like assets, liabilities such as credit card debt, loans, or mortgages are considered marital obligations and may be divided between the parties, taking into account who incurred the debt and each spouse’s ability to pay.

-Marital property is subject to equitable distribution, meaning the court will divide these assets in a manner it deems fair; which does not necessarily mean equally.
+Marital property is subject to equitable distribution, meaning the court will divide these assets in a manner it deems fair, which does not necessarily mean equally.
+Understanding what constitutes marital property and personal property in Florida helps couples make informed decisions about their financial future and prepare for potential property division.

 What Is NOT Considered Marital Property in Florida?